dweggyness/CommLab-Assignment2/README.md

 https://dweggyness.github.io/CommLab-Assignment2/

 ### Description:

+The project consists of creating an interactive comic within a website.
+The website used different topics covered in class including using CSS flexbox and grids, jquery, scrolling animations, jQuery animations, and Adobe Photoshop and Illustrator.
+We tried to create an interesting and entertaining user experience through the use of animations and interactivity and an entertaining story with the comics.

 This short comic is centered around an aquarium, where an axolotl named Moby has arrived.
 He was excited to meet the inhabitants of this new aquarium, but they were all bored and sad about their life in an aquarium.
 One of them loudly said how he wishes the freedom from this aquarium.
 His wish was about to fulfil when a boy came running to the aquarium.

 The glass of the Aquarium is very fragile and can break on simple knocking.
 At this point, the readers are informed about the power they hold as participants, as they can simulate the knocking by the boy using their mouse to click on the panel.